 Try and let them have nappy off time during the day.
 This allows the bottom to dry out and heal.

 Use a barrier cream.
 There are lots of them about.
 Today I was recommended a toxin free brand called, Seedlings.
 Check them out here https://www.youngliving.com/en_NZ/products/seedlings-diaper-cream There are also the standard ones like Sudocrem and Zinc that have been around for years.
 The other thing a nanny friend of mine recommended was lanolin nipple cream, which is gentle and can be used anywhere on the body.
-When using a cream on baby’s bottom always be careful not to use too much as it blocks the pores on nappy's, so the nappy will not work as effectively taking the urine away from the skin.
+When using a cream on baby’s bottom always be careful not to use too much as it blocks the pores on the nappy, so the nappy will not work as effectively taking the urine away from the skin.
+The other thing to try is some breast milk.
+Breast milk has heaps of amazing benefits and healing a sore bottom is one of them.
+Squirt some milk on or dab some on with a cotton wool pad and let it air dry before using a barrier cream.

 Giving them a cold teething ring/toy that has been specifically designed for teething.

-Letting them suck on an ice cube which is placed in a baby feeder.
+Letting them suck on an ice cube, or breastmilk ice cube which is placed in a baby feeder.
 If they are eating solids, how about making them a smoothie ice block or even just a frozen banana.
 These can all help ease the discomfort in their mouth.

 Letting them chew on a teat from a bottle/dummy or beaker can give them some relief too.

-Massaging their gums with a clean finger or even with a toothbrush that slips on your finger are great. https://nz.iherb.com/pr/Brush-Buddies-Baby-Care-Finger-Toothbrush-0-3-YR-1-Finger-ToothBrush/67371?gclid=EAIaIQobChMIw9uZs63R6QIV1cEWBR2vxws5EAQYASA
+Massaging their gums with a clean finger or even with a toothbrush that slips on your finger can be great. https://nz.iherb.com/pr/Brush-Buddies-Baby-Care-Finger-Toothbrush-0-3-YR-1-Finger-ToothBrush/67371?gclid=EAIaIQobChMIw9uZs63R6QIV1cEWBR2vxws5EAQYASA

 So, in conclusion, teething can be a nightmare or a non-issue.
 There are certainly things you can do to ease the pain, but it is just another stage that you and your baby need to navigate through together.
 Good luck and please comment if you have found any magic remedies that have helped you and your little one.